Your shopping cart is empty.

 Digital photography has made it affordable for just about everyone these days.
 Memory cards are cheap and processing isn't required anymore.
 So what are you waiting for?
 Get out there and start shooting!

-I have served on the Denison ISD Board of Trustees since 2008 and currently serve as the board president.
+I have served on the Denison ISD Board of Trustees since 2008 as an advocate for students.
 Previously to being on the school board, I served as an elder for six years at Sherman Bible Church and led several short-term mission trips into Mexico.
 My wife, Kathy, and I have been married since 1986 and have two daughters who have both graduated in the top ten of their classes at Denison High School.
-We also have three granddaughters and one grandson on the way.
+We also have three granddaughters and one grandson.
 My younger brother, David, also graduated from Denison High School as Valedictorian in 1985.
 Both my wife and daughter, Chelsea, work for Texas school districts.
 Besides photography, I am the owner of RLS Structural Services, LLC which provides engineering services to the fabricated steel construction industry.
 I also founded Steel-Link.com in 1998 which is an online community for the steel industry and is still very popular today.

 I'm also a proud member of the following organizations: Professional Photographers of America, Denison Chamber of Commerce, Denison Education Foundation, Denison Performing Arts, Sherman Art League, Life Loyal Sig of Sigma Chi Fraternity, American Institute of Steel Construction, National Institute of Steel Detailing and American Welding Society.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.